GeckSpy/NeoForge-MinecraftMod-1.21.4/Documentation.md

 Undying effect: protect you from the deaths
     When you are supposed to die, you don't, give you two heart of absorption and knockback surrounding living entity

-TODO: add translation for arrow with this effect
+TODO: add translation for arrow with mod effect

 ### Redstone